TSChallenges/tschallenges-mlops-challenge-npci_mlops_assigment_1-NPCI_MLOPS_Assignmenttemplate/README.md

-   - The codespace will take some time to set things up and then your codesapce will be created.
+   - The codespace will take some time to set-up and then your codesapce will be created.

 3. **Edit the `files-ops.py` and `search.py`  File:**
    - Open the `files-ops.py` and `search.py` files.